This document is relevant for: Inf1, Inf2, Trn1, Trn1n

 • model_load_count: The number of successful model loads

-Other metrics:
+Other fields:

 • connected_devices: The list of connected devices’ ids.
 You should see the same output as neuron-ls’s CONNECTED DEVICES.

-Read and Write to Metrics#
+Read and Write to Sysfs#

 Reading a sysfs file gives the value for the corresponding metric.
 You can use the cat command to view the contents of the sysfs files.: